 We take our commitment to reduce unnecessary multiple births very seriously.
 With this in mind we look very closely at whether it’s appropriate for us to transfer one (eSET) or two embryos.
 We will calculate this based on your age, treatment history and the quality of you embryos or blastocysts.
 We’ll always inform you what we believe to be the best strategy for you at the time of your embryo transfer.
 Please do not hesitate to ask us any questions you may have.

-There are two cases in which you can do a frozen embryo transfer.
+There are a few cases in which you can do a frozen embryo transfer.

-- If you had surplus embryos frozen during your previous IVF or ICSI cycle.
+- If you had surplus embryos frozen from your previous fresh IVF/ICSI cycle

-- If you froze your embryos for fertility preservation.
+- If you froze your embryos for medical reasons or fertility preservation.

-You should bring your partner or a friend with you as we would prefer you to have a chaperone and someone to take you home after the procedure.
+You should bring your partner or a friend with you as we would prefer you to have someone with you and to someone to take you home after the procedure.
+Please be aware that there may be certain restrictions in place due to Covid-19.
+Please check before your transfer if this is the case.

 We will confirm with you the number of embryos we are transferring and let you know the quality.
 We will then ask you to sign the consent prior to the embryo transfer taking place.
 You also have the option of seeing the embryos on the screen before we transfer them if you would like.

-Then, you will lay down and on of our Embryologists will bring the catheter containing the embryo(s) to be transferred.
-The consultant will introduce the catheter through your cervix and place the embryo(s) at the fundus of the uterus using an ultrasound to guide him/her.
+Then, you will lay down and one of our embryologists will bring the catheter containing the embryo(s) to be transferred.
+Our specialist fertility clinician will introduce the catheter through your cervix and place the embryo(s) at the fundus of the uterus using an ultrasound to guide him/her.

 You do not need to rest after the transfer.
 Lying on your back for days afterwards will not help the embryo(s) implant and in truth may do more harm than good.
-We recommend you take things easy, so no parachute jumping or horse riding, but just try to carry on with your life as normal otherwise.
+We recommend you take things easy, no strenuous exercise or horse riding, but just try to carry on with your life as normal otherwise.

 You can have your pregnancy test on the date established by your consultant.
 This is usually done 15 days after your transfer.